ilovepku/sean-lee-portfolio/src/pages/blogs/pwa-interactive-notification.md

 ## The Challenge

-While working on my [Quanto Time Tracker](/portfolio/pwa-quanto), I envisioned a feature that enables the user, without opening the app, to both view the category, start time, and elasped time of the currently tracked activity as well as to engage with the app like starting a new activity or interrupting/resuming the current activity.
+While working on my [Quanto Time Tracker](/portfolio/pwa-quanto), I envisioned a feature that enables the user, without opening the app, to both view the category, start time and elapsed time of the currently tracked activity as well as to engage with the app like starting a new activity or interrupting/resuming the current activity.

-While this may at first sound like a feature from a native app, it's actually achievable(at least on Android) through pure front-end web technology in a Progressive Web App.
+While this may at first sound like a feature from a native app, it's achievable(at least on Android) through pure front-end web technology in a Progressive Web App.

-For those of you who aren't yet familar with the topic, Progressive web apps use modern web APIs along with traditional progressive enhancement strategy to create cross-platform web applications.
+For those of you who aren't yet familiar with the topic, Progressive web apps use modern web APIs along with traditional progressive enhancement strategy to create cross-platform web applications.
 These apps work everywhere(desktop/mobile) and provide several features that give them the same user experience advantages as native apps.

-Some of these native features that a PWA provide, like offline use, push notificaiton, and background sync are achieved with the help of the service worker, a JavaScript file that operates separately from the main browser thread.
-The service worker, specifically, sending re-engagable notifications through the service worker, as well as handling engagement actions in the service worker and then in the main app thread, will be the focal point of today's blog post, which includes the following topics:
+Some of these native features that a PWA provides, like offline use, push notification, and background sync, are achieved with the help of the service worker, a JavaScript file that operates separately from the main browser thread.
+The service worker, specifically, sending re-engageable notifications through the service worker, as well as handling engagement actions in the service worker and then in the main app thread, will be the focal point of today's blog post, which includes the following topics:

 - Show actionable notifications (after first acquiring the necessary permission)
 - Handle notification actions in the service worker
-- Have the service worker communicate the action to the main brower thread where the main app runs
+- Have the service worker communicate the action to the main browser thread where the main app runs
 - Listen to the service worker communication in the main app and trigger a Redux action
 - Or listen to the service worker communication in the main app and trigger a React Context API action (alternative to Redux)